Chapter 17: Shenandoah II: Leadership and Survival

 been able to do that without our help, and I am not talking about the

-kind of help which is only good at blowing things up.
+kind of help that is only good at blowing things up.
 I am talking about

-nation building, as we had done in Japan, and South Korea.
-Yes, I know
+nation-building, as we have done in Japan and South Korea.
+Yes, many of

-that many of our country’s leaders believe this endeavor is too hard, or
+our country's leaders believe this endeavor is too complicated, or is

-is too intrusive, or just plain down immoral.
-However, to mistakenly
+too intrusive, or just plain immoral.
+However, to mistakenly believe

-believe that a great and free nation like ours should not involve itself
+that a great and free nation like ours should not involve itself in

-in nation building is to stick one’s head in the sand.
-Nation building
+nation-building is to stick one's head in the sand.
+Nation-building is

-is necessary for our own long term survival as a free nation.
-Nation
+necessary for our long-term survival as a free nation.
+Nation-building

-building is only hard if we make it hard.
+is only complex if we make it hard.
 You see, there is only one

-Judeo Christian principle necessary to be successful at the kind of
+Judeo-Christian principle required to be successful at the kind of

-must love out neighbors as we love ourselves.
+must love our neighbors as we love ourselves.
 That love is not passive.

 That kind of love motivates.
-It can motivate a great nation like ours to
+It can inspire a great nation like ours to

 act through the wisdom of God to empower others to create and maintain